Fezile Dabi District Municipality

-The Fezile Dabi District Municipality (Masepala wa Setereke wa Fezile Dabi; Fezile Dabi-distriktsmunisipaliteit), formerly known as the Northern Free State District Municipality, is one of the 5 districts of the Free State province of South Africa.
-The seat is Sasolburg.
-As of 2011, a majority of its 460,289 residents spoke Sesotho.
-The district code is DC20.
+The Fezile Dabi District Municipality (Masepala wa Setereke wa Fezile Dabi; Fezile Dabi-distriktsmunisipaliteit),with the code DC20, is one of the 5 districts of the Free State province of South Africa.

+History

+Established in the year 2000, the Fezile Dabi District Municipality was formerly known as the Northern Free State District Municipality and was officially changed on the 3 March 2005.

 Geography

 Neighbours

 Northern Free State is surrounded by: